Do American Indians celebrate Thanksgiving?

 California: When I went to school there was two Indians in our class me and a Hopi girl neither one of us had to endure any of this because her mother and my mother both raised hell with the principal no fake headbands or feathers for us.

 Pala, California: When my kids were in pre-school is when I decided I needed to represent our people at this time of year more than any other.
 I would be damned if my kids were gonna wear paper bags like the other students.
-I wasn't having that.
+I wasn’t having that.
 I learned to get the story across at their age level and show them the beauty and generosity of our people.
-I remember growing up and my mom getn upset with me because on Thanksgiving day I would come to the dinner table in my PJs and hair unbrushed, knowing the day was not a celebration.
-But now that I'm a mother of 3 and a grandmother of 1, I understand as Native people we give thanks to the Creator every day.
-On Thanksgiving Day I'm just grateful our people are still here and still stand strong.
+I remember growing up and my mom getting upset with me because on Thanksgiving day I would come to the dinner table in my PJs and hair unbrushed, knowing the day was not a celebration.
+But now that I’m a mother of three and a grandmother of one, I understand that as Native people we give thanks to the Creator every day.
+On Thanksgiving Day I’m just grateful our people are still here and still stand strong.

 Salt Lake City, Utah: Thanksgiving, to me, is to be grateful for all the good blessings that came my way.
 Good health.
 Gift of family.
 Regardless of history, there are still many Natives in the land, and that shows how resilient we are.
 To honor those who went before us, let us share our culture and stories, teach the youth to learn from the past and to make our lives so our ancestors are proud of us.
 Example is a great educator.